maniche04/manualcanias/docs/finance/fint61/index.rst

 * **Ref.DocNum** - Shows / Hides the reference document number (applicable for intercompany transaction)
 * **Voucher Desc.** - Shows / Hides the voucher long description.

-Searching for Inventory Movements
+Searching for Account Transactions
 ---------------------------------
-* Enter the required filter criterias in the filter boxes.
+* Select the desired listing mode 'One Account' or 'Acc.
+Range'
+* Provide the mandatory criterias like company, business area, account and date range.
 * Press the 'F3' button or click the 'Search' button.

 .. image:: fint61_search.PNG